Ahmed Bolori: Recognition

 In 2017, the United States Institute of Peace selected Ahmed Bolori as one of 25 international Youth Leaders working in the world's most terrorized zones to build their capacity in working on peace building in their respective countries.
 The training which was held at the Dalai Lama's home in India, was also intended to better equip these youth leaders to rebuild their societies during and after violence.
 These among other achievements, has earned Ahmed an influence among his peers in Nigeria's North East, where terrorism is hampering growth and development.
 The Universal Peace Federation also appointed him as an Ambassador for Peace.

-Popularity
+Public attention

 Following his participation in the dialogue process to end the Boko Haram insurgency in Northeast Nigeria, the Nigerian Army declared him wanted in 2016, along with Ahmed Salkida and Aisha Alkali Wakil.
 He turned himself in immediately after learning of his declaration, but the Nigerian Army authorities refused to detain him, instead asked him to go home and return the next day.
-This sparked debate with many questioning the military's hasty decision to declare him wanted without due process.
-However, the authorities later exonerated him, which earned him the admiration of youths and activists across the country.

-To motivate others, he has severally talked about his experience on Social Media and even on TEDx.
+To motivate others, he has spoken publicly about his experience on social media and at TEDx events.
+The then Chief of Army Staff, Tukur Buratai, later publicly acknowledged his contributions to peacebuilding during an award event in Yola.